 LsAgent can scan machines over the Internet by sending scanned data to the relay server, where it is retrieved by your Lansweeper installation's scanning server.

-- Use of the relay server must explicitly be enabled in the Lansweeper web console and when installing LsAgent on client machines.
+- Use of the relay server must explicitly be enabled in the Lansweeper web console.
 It is not enabled by default.

 - The relay server is hosted on a Microsoft Azure machine located in the U.S.